christopher-hone/christopher-hone.github.io/index.md

 ## Chris' website

 I'm currently a PhD student at the University of Sydney, under supervision of Geordie Williamson.
-Interested in geometric representation theory, algberaic geometry, and the representation theory of finite groups.
+Interested in geometric representation theory, algebraic geometry, and the representation theory of finite groups.

 To contact me, please use christopher.t.hone(at)gmail.com, especially if you want to know why a six functorial diagram commutes!